sylcrala/particle-based_cognition/patchnotes_template.md

 Under each section name (listed above), create a list of major changes (additions, changes, deletions)

-Keep the patchnotes concise and clean, do not add any emojis please
+Keep the patchnotes concise and clean, do not add any emojis please; try not to add opinionated rhetoric either.
+Solely list out the verifiable changes to each file, with a small summary of all changes if you wish (optional, but not necessary - again stick with purely factual and verifiably information)